-Except as set forth in the operating agreement, we are required to obtain BKC's consent before we acquire existing Burger King restaurants from other franchisees or develop new Burger King restaurants.
+Except as permitted by the operating agreement, we are required to obtain BKC's consent before we acquire existing Burger King restaurants from other franchisees or develop new Burger King restaurants.
 BKC also has the right of first refusal to purchase any Burger King restaurant that is being offered for sale by a franchisee.
-To date, BKC has approved almost all of our acquisitions of Burger King restaurants from other franchisees.
-Pursuant to the operating agreement, BKC assigned its ROFR to us in 20 states as follows: Connecticut (except Hartford county), Delaware, Indiana, Kentucky, Maine, Maryland, Massachusetts (except for
+However, pursuant to the operating agreement, BKC assigned the ROFR to us in 20 states and granted us franchise pre-approval to build new restaurants or acquire restaurants from franchisees until the date that we operate 1,000 restaurants.
+Historically, BKC has approved substantially all of our acquisitions of restaurants from other franchisees.